Alejando/gatsby-plugin-salesloft-tracker/data/posts/implementing-action-cable-and-active-job-in-rails-5.md

   - rails
   - ruby
 author: Tonatiuh Núñez
+social_summary: Have you checked Action Cable in Rails 5?
+It’s a nice addition that integrates WebSocket in Rails.
+In this post, we'll see how to implement Action Cable with Active Job.
+Active Job is a framework for declaring jobs.
 ---
 Have you checked Action Cable in Rails 5?
 It’s a nice addition that integrates WebSockets to Rails.
 In this post, we'll see how to implement Action Cable with Active Job.
 Active Job is a framework for declaring jobs.